Skip to content

 Antenatal Corticosteroids (ANCS)

-ANCS have been proven to accelerate fetal lung development and reduce neonatal morbidity and mortality.
-ANCS facilitates the induction of proteins and enzymes, including increased tissue and alveolar surfactant production.
-ANCS use is not only associated with a reduction in respiratory distress syndrome and need for respiratory support but also necrotising enterocolitis, intensive care admissions, systemic infections in the first 48 hours of life and intraventricular haemorrhage (IVH).
 Antenatal corticosteroids should be offered to women >= 22 weeks gestational age when early intensive care is an option.
-The timing of steroid administration can be a challenge because the chance of delivering extremely preterm is difficult to estimate and maximal efficacy is reached within 7 days of the last dose.
+The timing of steroid administration can be challenging because the chance of delivering extremely preterm is difficult to estimate, and maximal efficacy is reached within seven days of the last dose.

 Place of Birth